acast-tech/backend-assignment-review/README.md

 ## Interview and assessment

-During the interview, we want to hear your thoughts about the candidate's code.
+During the interview, we want to hear your thoughts about the code.
 Treat it as if you were reviewing code submitted by a team member or colleague.

 Our goal with this task is to create a discussion around the submitted code.
 We are not trying to trick you or expect you to find any particular issue.